 1. Open a copy of the BSA medical form.
 A link is on this site's Forms/Downloads page.
 You can enter the information onto the form directly using your computer.
 Be sure to save the file as well as printing a copy to bring to the physical.

 2. Make sure you complete all of the information on Parts A and B, including the vaccination record.
 Dates of vaccinations must be provided.

 3. List all prescription medications being taken on a regular basis, including name, dosage, and how often taken.
-Bring an empty pill bottle with the information printed on it.

 4. Attach a copy (front and back) of the individual's medical insurance card to the medical form.